influxdata/giraffe/CONTRIBUTING.md

 ## Development

-This repo contains several JavaScript packages linked together by [Yarn Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) (i.e. it is a _monorepo_).
+This repo contains multiple JavaScript packages linked together by [Yarn Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) (i.e. it is a _monorepo_).
 The source code for the library published to npm as `@influxdata/giraffe` is contained in the `giraffe` workspace.

 ### Developing Giraffe with Storybook